6 Things To Know About Aileen Wuornos

-Here are six lesser-known facts about the outspoken, hard-drinking Wuornos and her tragic, twisted life.
+Here are six lesser-known facts about the tragic life of Aileen Wuornos.

 She later clarified her views in an interview with the Orlando Sentinel.
 She said: "I'm not a man-hater.
 (I am) so used to being treated like dirt that I guess it's become a way of life.
 I'm a decent person."